Thor-DraperJr/Thor-DraperJr.github.io/_posts/2021-05-06-framework.md

 There was a time I was writing for a sports blog (feel free to talk to me about the Panthers whenever).
 The goal was to keep articles shorter than 350 words.
 Suppose there was an article longer than that.
 You’d likely lose readers.
 We are getting trained to consume a small amount of info and move on.

+It's critical to break that habit and reset your standards.

 ### Researching Methods
 “If I don’t know the answer, I’ll find someone who does.”
 I used to say that to prospects all of the time.
 I was doing my research strictly to find out how someone else found an answer, a single solution to the question.